tanishijanweja/tanishijanweja/README.md

 # About Me:
 Hey, I’m Tanishi Janweja.
-I break things, then "chatgpt" how to fix them.<brSecond-year, B.Tech student learning Web Development.<brI also draw pretty stuff sometimes. <brCheck more about me: www.tanishi.app<bri use arch btw<br><br>
+I break things, then "chatgpt" how to fix them.
+Second-year, B.Tech student learning Web Development.
+I also draw pretty stuff sometimes.
+Check more about me: www.tanishi.app i use arch btw

 ## Socials: